malciller/dio-domains/README.md

 - GRID: Maintains buy/sell ladders around price with configurable spacing and size.
 - MM (Adaptive Market Maker): Dynamically adapts its quoting style based on market fees—uses a greedy quoting approach for no-fee markets and a conservative, profit-guaranteeing strategy where trading fees apply.
 Always ensures configured profit margins are met by factoring in fees as necessary.
+- Fear & Greed: Grid spacing is resolved once at startup using CoinMarketCap Fear & Greed; provide `CMC_API_KEY` for live values or fallback defaults are used.

 ## Key Features